demirantay/notebook/compsci/web-frontend/css/bootstrap.md

   - Small devices (tablets, 768px and up) -- (max column width:  60px / divided into 12 col)
   - Medium devices (desktops, 992px and up) -- (max column width: 78px / divided into 12 col)
   - Large devices (large desktops, 1200px and up) -- (max column width: 95px / divided into 12 col)

+  Note: Remember try not give more than 15px of padding inside the columns.

 - Grid systems are used for creating page layouts through a series of rows and columns that house your content.
 Here's how the Bootstrap grid system works −